-- SECTION 1.
+- 1 SECTION 1.
 Section 40-5.2-10 of the General Laws in Chapter 40-5.2 entitled "The - 2 Rhode Island Works Program" is hereby amended to read as follows: - 3 40-5.2-10.
-Necessary requirements and conditions. -- The following requirements and conditions shall be necessary to establish eligibility for the program. - 5 (a) Citizenship, alienage and residency requirements. - 6 (1) A person shall be a resident of the State of Rhode Island. - (2) Effective October 1, 2008 a person shall be a United States citizen, or shall meet the alienage requirements established in section 402(b) of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, PRWORA, Public Laws No. 104-193 and as that section may hereafter be amended; a person who is not a United States citizen and does not meet the alienage requirements established in PRWORA, as amended, is not eligible for cash assistance in - 12 accordance with this chapter. - 13 (b) The family/assistance unit must meet any other requirements established by the 14 department of human services by rules and regulations adopted pursuant to the Administrative 15 Procedures Act, as necessary to promote the purpose and goals of this chapter. - 16 (c) Receipt of cash assistance is conditional upon compliance with all program requirements. - 18 (d) All individuals domiciled in this state shall be exempt from the application of
+Necessary requirements and conditions. -- The following requirements and

+4 conditions shall be necessary to establish eligibility for the program.

+- 5 (a) Citizenship, alienage and residency requirements. - 6

+(1) A person shall be a resident of the State of Rhode Island.

+7 (2) Effective October 1, 2008 a person shall be a United States citizen, or shall meet the 8 alienage requirements established in § 402(b) of the Personal Responsibility and Work 9 Opportunity Reconciliation Act of 1996, PRWORA, Public Laws No. 104-193 and as that section 10 may hereafter be amended; a person who is not a United States citizen and does not meet the 11 alienage requirements established in PRWORA, as amended, is not eligible for cash assistance in 12 accordance with this chapter.

+(b) The family/assistance unit must meet any other requirements established by the department of human services by rules and regulations adopted pursuant to the Administrative Procedures Act, as necessary to promote the purpose and goals of this chapter.

+(c) Receipt of cash assistance is conditional upon compliance with all program requirements including, but not limited to, attendance at a seminar relating to financial literacy, developed and conducted by the department of human services.

-- subdivision 115(d)(1)(A) of Public Law 104-193, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, PRWORA, which makes any individual ineligible for certain state and federal assistance if that individual has been convicted under federal or state law of any offense which is classified as a felony by the law of the jurisdiction and which has as an element the possession, use, or distribution of a controlled substance as defined in section 102(6) of the Controlled Substances Act (21 U.S.C.
-802(6)). - (e) Individual employment plan as a condition of eligibility.
+(d) All individuals domiciled in this state shall be exempt from the application of subdivision 115(d)(1)(A) of Public Law 104-193, the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, PRWORA, which makes any individual ineligible for certain state and federal assistance if that individual has been convicted under federal or state law of any offense which is classified as a felony by the law of the jurisdiction and which has as an element the possession, use, or distribution of a controlled substance as defined in § 102(6) of the Controlled Substances Act (21 U.S.C.
+802(6)).

+(e) Individual employment plan as a condition of eligibility.